antonsolomko/snooker-andy/README.md

 * players try to win every frame,
 * frames outcomes are independent of each other.

+Factors other that count of frames won or lost between two opponents, such as match outcome, points scored, breaks made etc, are not taken into account.

 ## Description

 Ratings are updated daily.
 Ratings on a given day are based on all finished ranked games played before that day between members of one academy (excluding "guest" players, who are not ranked).